oathaffiliate/FL-Browser/README.md

 # FL Browser

-A fast sample browser for music producers — point it at your sound folders, click to preview with a live waveform, and drop sounds straight onto your timeline.
+A fast sample browser for music producers, and editors, point it at your sound folders, click to preview with a live waveform, and click sounds into your timeline. ( just a filenavigator fr)

-Built by **ōth**. #takeyours

 ---